 The walking parade is open to both children and adults.
 No pre-registration is required; however, all children must be accompanied by an adult or guardian.
 Youngsters are invited to walk, roller skate, ride their bicycles or be pulled along in a wagon.
 Participation is free, but bicyclists must wear their helmets.

 Parade participants are encouraged to flex their creative muscles by decorating their bicycles and wagons, dressing up in their best Mardi Gras garb and wearing a mask.
 Awards will be presented for “Best Decorated Vehicle (wagon, cart, bicycle or stroller),” “Best Baby,” and “Most Festive Family.”
 Judges will also select a "King & Queen" and "Prince & Princess" for the best costumes.
 The "King & Queen" and "Prince & Princess" costume contest winners will join our presenting sponsors, Primrose School of Heritage Wake Forest and Gladwell Orthodontics to lead the walking parade.

 Just want to see the sights?
 Roaming acrobats, a juggler, a balloon twister, a magician and other street entertainers will provide plenty of entertainment throughout the day.

 A Prince & Princess Costume Contest will also be offered for younger participants.
 Anyone wishing to enter the contest should gather at the Centennial Plaza flagpoles at noon.
-The winners will ride in a horse and carriage at the front of the procession.

 Contests for Best Baby, Best Decorated Vehicle (wagon, cart, bicycle or stroller) and Most Festive Family will be held at 12:30 pm in front of the flagpoles in Centennial Plaza.
 Anyone may enter.